femboyfin/dbdideas/survivor_perks.md

 ## [Still Sight](<https://deadbydaylight.wiki.gg/wiki/Still_Sight>) 📉 🗑️

-- Now activates while healing or being healed
+- Now activates while healing and being healed
-  - Sizable buff to the perk, making it particularly effective for safely resetting Survivors without being interrupted.
+  - Sizable buff to the perk, making it particularly effective for safely resetting survivors without being interrupted.
 - Increased range to **32 meters** *(was 24)*
   - Now extends the full range of a standard Terror Radius, meaning if you have heartbeat and stand still, you should be able to see the killer's position absent one of few 40m TR killers or TR extending perks.